Rajput-xv/Comment-Syatem/README.md

 ### 1. Register a New Account
 1. Click "Sign Up" in the navigation bar
-2. Fill in username, email, and password
+2. Fill in username, email and password
 3. Click "Sign Up"
 4. Check your email for verification link
 5. Click the verification link